Jacobocpe12/MCPO_Browser-Agent/webui-mcp-stack/README.md

 This avoids the `TypeError: 'NoneType' object is not subscriptable` crash that occurred when mixing `--server-type` CLI arguments with the JSON configuration.

-### Vision Fusion MCP service
+### Playwright Vision MCP service

-The [`vision-fusion-mcp`](./vision-fusion-mcp) directory contains a lightweight Flask service that performs OCR (English and German via Tesseract) before calling GPT-4o for multimodal reasoning.
-It exposes a single `analyze_image` tool that returns JSON with `ocr_text` and `vision_analysis` fields.
-Include this MCP in OpenWebUI using the `mcp_vision_fusion` entry added to `config.json`.

-For orchestrators that rely on Codex-style prompts, the recommended system message is stored in [`vision-fusion-mcp/CODEX_PROMPT.md`](./vision-fusion-mcp/CODEX_PROMPT.md).
+The [`playwright-vision-mcp`](./playwright-vision-mcp) directory contains a Dockerfile that builds the upstream [playwright-vision-mcp](https://github.com/davidkim9/playwright-vision-mcp) project directly from Git.
+This keeps the stack lightweight—no vendored source tree—while still exposing the full tool suite that combines Playwright-driven browser automation with GPT-powered vision analysis and image interpretation.
+Override the `PLAYWRIGHT_VISION_REPO` or `PLAYWRIGHT_VISION_REF` build arguments in `docker compose build` to point at a fork or different commit.

+Key defaults applied by the Dockerfile and compose definition:

+* Runs in headless mode on port `8500`.
+* Persists screenshots to the shared `/exports/screenshots` directory so the screenshot viewer and other services can read them.
+* Uses Chromium by default, with overrides available through the `BROWSER_TYPE` environment variable.

+Expose the MCP through OpenWebUI using the `mcp_playwright_vision` entry emitted into `config.json`.

 ### Adding the `web_navigator` pipeline